Purpose of this page: To be clear about words used to define and fulfill our mission.

 - Community engagement project: working with members of a community on something impacting them.

-Connection: a bond or linkage within or between people, ideas, or other things.
+- Connection: a bond or linkage within or between people, ideas, or other things.
 The strongest types allow for powerful relating and are made possible through being mindful/present (e.g., in other people’s worlds when connecting with them).

-Restoring: using actions (like sleeping, eating, or meditating) that allow the body to adapt to being challenged by getting stronger.
+- Restoring: using actions (like sleeping, eating, or meditating) that allow the body to adapt to being challenged by getting stronger.

-Winning: a sense of purpose, belonging, and fulfillment becoming common.
+- Winning: a sense of purpose, belonging, and fulfillment becoming common.

 How we stand for connection at 3 levels

-Taking responsibility for our actions and impacts (including by evaluating them), starting with educators, learners, and others involved having powerful project experiences
+- Taking responsibility for our actions and impacts (including by evaluating them), starting with educators, learners, and others involved having powerful project experiences

-Courage to experiment, learn, take on big and complex challenges, identify and take on weaknesses, etc.
+- Having the courage to experiment, learn, take on big and complex challenges, identify and take on weaknesses, etc.

-Creativity/resourcefulness to find and capitalize on opportunities, human potential, and resources
+- Using creativity and resourcefulness to find and capitalize on opportunities, human potential, and resources

-Community/teamwork in working in ways that empower all participants
+- Building community through teamwork to work in ways that empower all participants

-Seeing possibility in people, relationships, and the present moment
+- Seeing possibility in people, relationships, and the present moment

-Balancing challenge and restoration, use of time or energy, and relationships (with people, work, pleasure, substances, hobbies, the Earth, etc.)
+- Balancing challenge and restoration, use of time or energy, and relationships (with people, work, pleasure, substances, hobbies, the Earth, etc.)